How to Play The Moeller Technique – Drumming Power and Endurance

 Disadvantages of the Moeller Technique

 The main disadvantage of the Moeller technique is that it is often overused by drummers at a basic level.
-Drummers can get lazy with the efficiencies of the Moeller technique, and they can rely on specific basic movements of the Moeller stroke without practicing them in a more versatile way.
-Of course, this isn’t a disadvantage of the technique per se, but more of an indirect issue with many drummers that learn the technique.
+Drummers can get lazy with the efficiencies of the Moeller technique, and they can rely on specific basic movements of the Moeller stroke without practicing them more flexibly.
+Of course, this isn’t a disadvantage of the technique per se, but more of an indirect issue with many drummers who learn the technique.

 Using other techniques like finger control can also help.
-But practice them both enough so you can switch back and forth with ease.
+But practice them both enough so you can easily switch back and forth.

 Origins of the Moeller Technique

-The Moeller method is credited to Sanford A. Moeller, who was born in 1878.
-He observed civil war drummers could play powerful strokes for extended periods without getting tired.
-Being thoroughly impressed, he started to study the technique and wrote the ‘The Art of Snare Drumming,’ also known as the ‘Moeller book.’
+The Moeller method is credited to Sanford A. Moeller, born in 1878.
+He observed Civil War drummers could play powerful strokes for extended periods without getting tired.
+Being thoroughly impressed, he started to study the technique and wrote ‘The Art of Snare Drumming,’ also known as the ‘Moeller book.’

-In 1938, Sanford passed on the Moeller method to his pupil Jim Chapin.
-Since then, Chapin spent his life traveling the world and educating the masses.
+In 1938, Sanford passed the Moeller method to his pupil Jim Chapin.
+Since then, Chapin spent his life traveling and educating the masses.
 Thanks to his efforts, the Moeller technique reached the status it deserved.

 Summary